BHP Group seeks delay to Brazil dam court case

 Lawyers representing the claimants said earlier this month that the number of claimants had increased by around 500,000, pushing the potential bill to $44 billion, including interest, if they are successful in the case.

 (Reporting by Clara Denina and Sam Tobin, additional reporting by Kirstin Ridley.
-Editing by Jane Merriman)
+Editing by Jane Merriman and Mark Potter)

 ((Clara.Denina@thomsonreuters.com;))